accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md

 ## Chrome

-- There is comparable plugin available at the Chrom Web Store.
+- There is comparable plugin available at the Chrome Web Store.
 Checkout `JSONView`.
 - It's a little easier to install

 #So let's do some parsing shall we?